-INTRODUCTION: Introduction: Diabetic ketoacidosis (DKA) is a life-threatening acute complication of type 1 diabetes mellitus (T1DM) and infection is the most common precipitating factor and is responsible for more than 50% of cases.
-The frequency and severity of diabetic ketoacidosis in children with T1DM, before and during the coronavirus disease 2019 outbreak were evaluated in order to identify its effects on DKA incidence.
+INTRODUCTION: Diabetic ketoacidosis (DKA) is a life-threatening, acute complication of type 1 diabetes mellitus (T1DM).
+Infection is the most common precipitating factor for DKA, being responsible for more than 50% of such complications.
+The frequency and severity of DKA in children with T1DM, before and during the coronavirus disease 2019 outbreak were evaluated and compared with pre-pandemic presentation and severity rates.

-RESULTS: Results: The rate of DKA at presentation was similar during the pandemic period compared to the pre-pandemic years (58,3% in 2020 vs 55.3% in 2019, 45.5% in 2018, 44.8% in 2017, 64.3% in 2016, p =0.
-393).
-Although the percentage of DKA was similar, the rate of severe DKA in the last 2 years was higher than previous years.
-Although statistically insignificant, the duration of diabetes symptoms was longer in the COVID-19 period than the previous years.
+RESULTS: The rate of DKA at presentation was similar (p=0.393) during the pandemic period (58.3%) compared to the pre-pandemic years (44.8-64.3%).
+Although the percentage of DKA was similar, the rate of severe DKA in the COVID-19 group was higher than previous years.
+Although not significant, the duration of diabetes symptoms was longer in the COVID-19 period than the previous years.

-DISCUSSION AND CONCLUSION: Conclusion: This study suggests that the rate of severe DKA, but not the overall rate of DKA, has increased during COVID-19 pandemic and lock-down compared to the prior 4 years.
-This may be mainly due to the behavior of the parents of sick children and effectiveness of healthcare system.
-Despite many road-blocks due to overburden of healthcare system during COVID-19 pandemic, parents might have been concerned enough to seek medical attention for their children, avoiding increased frequency of DKA as the first presentation of new-onset T1DM.
+DISCUSSION AND CONCLUSION: This study suggests that the rate of severe DKA, but not the overall rate of DKA, has increased during the COVID-19 pandemic compared to the prior four years.
+This may be due to the behavior of the parents of sick children and the limited access to the healthcare system.
+Despite this limited access, parental concern may have been sufficiently high to seek medical attention for their children, avoiding an increased frequency of DKA as the first presentation of new-onset T1DM.